 I don’t read picture books to my upper elementary students very often, but I’ve found a pair of books that hold their attention and teach some valuable lessons about friendship and the role of technology in our lives and friendships.
-I read the books Nerdy Birdy and Nerdy Birdy Tweets (by Aaron Reynolds and Matt Davies) to all of my classes in grades 3, 4,
+This post contains affiliate links.
+If you click through and make a purchase, I may earn a small commission at no cost to you.
+I

 When I first moved into my current library, a colleague visited and suggested I utilize the wall space in the hallways leading in by putting up some large bulletin boards.
 She could see the possibilities for displaying student work and library concepts in this high-traffic area.
 I followed her advice and have had a love/hate relationship with those boards ever since!
 On the one hand,